Discord alternatives: Our top picks for online communication

 WhatsApp: Easy group messaging

-WhatsApp is a widely used messaging app that offers group chats, voice calls, and video calls.
+WhatsApp is a widely used messaging app that offers cross-platform messaging on mobile devices, group chats, voice calls, and video calls.
 While it doesn’t provide the same server-based community management as Discord, it’s a great alternative for small teams and personal groups.
+WhatsApp uses end-to-end encryption for communication, ensuring that only the sender and receiver can access content.

 discord alternatives - whatsapp WhatsApp is popular for personal groups - Image © meta.com